9 Secrets to Work Smarter and Improve Work Ethic

 Articles published December 6, 2018 by Mike Rice

 So, why the drastic difference in hours spent on the job?
-Our ancestors knew how to use their resources and time to worker smarter but not necessarily harder.
+It’s possible that our ancestors knew how to use their resources and time to work smarter but not necessarily harder.

-Focusing on the project at hand without worrying about the time it will take reduces stress and increases productivity.
+Focusing on the project at hand without worrying about completion time reduces stress and increases productivity.
 For example, one can separate a big project into segments to focus their attention on one part at a time, returning to each as needed.

 Adobe also explains how physical presence can affect daily work duties.